gvwilson/11-techbook/README.md

 this will help ensure you're focused on the task or skill you're trying to teach.
 (See [<a href="#Me2022">Me2022</a>] for an example.)

-## Tip 11: Trust your reviewers and your editor.
+## Rule 9: Trust your reviewers and your editor.

 Lots of people will do cursory reviews or give your manuscript a single careful read;